outaagunga/documentation/strategy-forex.md

 #### **Step 2: The Return Signal (The Trigger)**

 * **Wait for the Re-entry:** Do not trade while the price is still outside the bands.
 Wait for a subsequent candle to move back toward the mean.
-* **The Close Requirement**: The trigger is a candle that closes back inside the Bollinger Band while a Free Bar state is active.
-Crucially, do not reset the Free Bar variable here.
-The state should only be cleared in Step 3 once the entry conditions (including R:R validation) are fully met and the trade is executed.
-* *Example:* For a short, wait for a candle to close below the Upper Band after the Free Bar has occurred.
+* **The Close Requirement**: The 'Close Inside' creates a 'Pending Trigger' state.
+Once this state is active, the script should place a Limit Order at a price level that satisfies the 1.5x R:R requirement (usually near the Bollinger Band edge).
+This allows the script to 'wait for the retracement' automatically by letting price come to the order, rather than forcing an entry at a sub-optimal market close.

 #### **Step 3: Entry Execution**

-* **Execute with R:R Validation**: Enter only if the distance to the Middle SMA is at least 1.5x the distance to your Stop Loss.
-On successful entry execution: set the "Unlocked" persistent variable to false and clear the Free Bar setup state.
-This ensures the "Cooldown" begins immediately and prevents the script from entering again on the very next candle.
-If the trigger candle's Close is already more than 50% of the way toward the Middle SMA from the Bollinger Band edge, the trade must be invalidated immediately.
-This prevents 'buying the tail' where the profit potential has already been exhausted by the trigger bar itself.
+* Execute with Limit Validation: Once the trigger candle closes inside, calculate the 'Max Entry Price' that allows for a 1.5x R:R.
+ * If the current Close satisfies this, enter at Market.
+ * If the Close is too far (the 'tail'), place a Limit Order at that 'Max Entry Price' for the next 3 bars.
+ * If price does not retrace to hit your Limit within 3 bars, or if price touches the SMA first, cancel the setup.

 #### **Step 4: Risk Management (Stop Loss)**